Implementing fallback routing for ISM phase transitions

 stuck = []

-# Explain returns index names as top-level keys plus a total_managed_indices int.
+# explain returns index names as top-level keys plus a total_managed_indices int.

 for index, state in data.items():